RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 - Run DBeaver directly from [Eclipse workspace](Develop-in-Eclipse)
 - [Build DBeaver from source](Build-from-sources) and run executable

+### Pull request guidelines
+* Please avoid creating multiple pull requests for one issue.
+* Avoid force-pushing the commits in the PR branch.
+This makes reading commit history more difficult.

 ### Localization proposals
 [Brazilian Portuguese Standardization proposals by @brlarini](Brazilian-Portuguese-Standardization-proposals)